Mamure Castle: History

+The castle was built by the rulers of the Armenian Kingdom of Cilicia.

 Designed to protect against pirates, it was repaired during the Byzantine era and during the Crusades.
 When Alaattin Keykubat I of Seljuk Turks captured the ruins of the castle in 1221, he built a larger castle using elements of the earlier fortifications.
 Later, it was controlled by the Karamanid dynasty (which was a Turkmen principality in Anatolia).
 Although the exact date is uncertain, according to an inscription by İbrahim II of Karaman in 1450, the castle was captured during Mahmut's reign (1300–1311).
 The castle was renamed as Mamure (prosperous) after repairs by Mahmut.
 In 1469, the castle was annexed by the Ottoman Empire.
 It was subsequently repaired in the 15th, 16th and 18th centuries and a part of the castle was used as a caravansarai.

 Architecture

 The 23500 m2 castle is surrounded by moat.
 Its 39 towers and bastions are connected by wide ramparts.
 The castle has three main courtyards; to the west, the east and the south.
-The western courtyard contains a small complex of a single minaret mosque and a ruined Turkish bath.
+The western courtyard contains a small complex of a single minaret mosque and a ruined hammam (bathhouse).
 The southern courtyard has the remains of a lighthouse.